Periodical literature: Volumes and issues

 Sometimes, periodicals are numbered in absolute numbers instead of volume-relative numbers, typically since the start of the publication.
 In rare cases, periodicals even provide both: a relative issue number and an absolute number.
 There is no universal standard for indicating absolute numbers, but often a '#' is used.

 The first issue of a periodical is sometimes also called a premiere issue or charter issue.
 The first issue may be preceded by dummy or zero issues.
 A last issue is sometimes called the final issue.
-In comic books, a first issue will often include a first appearance by a new character, although a first appearance can happen in other issues as well.

 Frequency

 Periodicals are often characterized by their period (or frequency) of publication.
 This information often helps librarians make decisions about whether or not to include certain periodicals in their collection.
 It also helps scholars decide which journal to submit their paper to.

 Popular and scholarly

 Periodicals are often classified as either popular or scholarly.
 Popular periodicals are usually magazines (e.g., Ebony and Esquire).
 Scholarly journals are most commonly found in libraries and databases.
 Examples are The Journal of Psychology and the Journal of Social Work.

 Trade magazines are also examples of periodicals.
-They are written for an audience of professionals in the world.
+They are written for an audience of professionals in particular fields.
 As of the early 1990s, there were over 6,000 academic, business, scientific, technical, and trade publications in the United States alone.